terraform-ibm-modules/terraform-ibm-account-infrastructure-base/docs/about.md

 **Note:** If you're using a single resource group, all categories will share that group.

-**Tip:** Deployable architectures that depend on **Cloud automation for Key Protect** will automatically map resources to the appropriate group if this structure is enabled.
+**Tip:** Deployable architectures that depend on **Cloud automation for Account Configuration** will automatically map resources to the appropriate group if this structure is enabled.

-**Important:** To customize group names or disable the opinionated structure, edit the **Cloud automation for Key Protect** configuration in your IBM Cloud Project.
+**Important:** To customize group names or disable the opinionated structure, edit the **Cloud automation for Account Configuration** configuration in your IBM Cloud Project [more details](./resource-group-configuration.md).

 ---